ecankaya1/Ubuntu24.04-Server/README.md

 # Ubuntu 24.04 Server Project
-### This project simulates a Ubuntu 24.04 Server in a virtualised environment using VirtualBox.
+### This project simulates an Ubuntu 24.04 Server in a virtualised environment using VirtualBox.
 This lab builds foundational skills in Linux OS & networking.
 <br>

 ## Table Of Contents: